 Your Academic Director

-The design of this online short course is guided by Stanford Center for Health Education faculty, as well as industry experts, who will share their experience and in-depth knowledge with you throughout the course.
+The design of this online course is guided by Stanford Center for Health Education faculty and industry experts who will share their experience and in-depth subject knowledge with you throughout the course.

 Associate Professor of Psychiatry and Behavioral Sciences, Stanford University School of Medicine